ondat/documentation/docs/operations/uninstall.md

     ```bash
     $ kubectl get storageoscluster --all-namespaces # Find the namespace where the Custom Resource runs
-    $ kubectl -n $NS delete storageoscluster --all  # Usually to be found in storageos-operator
+    $ kubectl -n $NS delete storageoscluster --all  # $NS is the namespace found via the above command
     ```
 2. Wait until the Ondat resources are gone

     ```bash
-    $ kubectl -n storageos get pod # NS: Namespace where Ondat Daemonset is running, usually 'storageos'
+    $ kubectl -n storageos get pod
     ```
 ## Uninstalling the Ondat Operator

-> ⚠️ **Delete the Cluster Operator once the Ondat Pods are terminated** **The procedure is finished.
-Ondat is now uninstalled.**
+Delete the Cluster Operator once the Ondat Pods are terminated.

+The procedure is finished.
+Ondat is now uninstalled.

 ## Removing Ondat contents and metadata (unrecoverable)